indicina-dev/decide-dotnet/README.md

 // Define the csv path
 string csvPath = "example.csv"

-DefaultAnalysisResult response = api.AnalyzeCsvStatement(csvPath: csvPath, customer: customer);
+DefaultAnalysisResult response = api.AnalyzeCsv(csvPath: csvPath, customer: customer);

 // You can use dot referencing to access the values in the response
 // We have used a convenient ToJson() to help you see the results